Vandivier/afterecon/content/2014-03-02-is-it-the-thought-that-counts.md

 ---
-title: Is It the Thought That Counts?
+title: "Is It the Thought That Counts?"
 date: 2014-03-01 20:07:45
 author: John Vandivier
 ---